nomadrides/nomadrides.github.io/source/blog/articles/2016-10-05-keyboards-and-trackpads-for-nomads.md

 date: 2016-10-05
 author: Cecile
 page_title: "The best keyboards and trackpads for nomads"
-title: "About keyboard and trackpad"
+title: "About keyboards and trackpads"
 description: "Comparison of the best keyboards and trackpads for nomads"
 cover_picture: keyboard.jpg
 banner_picture: writing-machine.jpg
 ---

-This article is not about travels themselves.
+This article is not about traveling.
 It's about the tools we use on a daily basis while working remotely.
 READMORE

 The master piece of most remote workers is the laptop.
 We spend a lot of hours every day looking down at our laptop screen.
 We can add accessories to our setup to enhance our experience and comfort.
 Today, I'll go through an overview of the best keyboards and trackpads that we can find.